zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 @channel notifies all members of a channel, whether they are active or away.
 ```

-As documented by the Slack [guides][slack-guides], you should use them sparingly.
+As documented in the Slack [guides][slack-guides], you should use them sparingly.
-If people are abusing them, remind them to get them on track.
+If people are abusing them, remind them and get them to conform.

 #### Channels